 - Lots of institutions neglect some maintenance for various reasons therefore before any capital expenditure is undertaken it needs to be established which maintenance projects cannot be postponed any longer.

-- Is there enough resources available for to undertake the projects.
+- Are there enough resources available to undertake the projects?
 It could mean funds to do both the maintenance and the capital project.
 If not then the priority of which to do first would need to play a role

 - With new buildings also come added maintenance costs.
 These demands have to be calculated over a long period as buildings are designed to be there for over 20 years.
 The staffing of the new facilities and what would be the financial burden on the existing business.